This Palak Paneer Recipe is a flavorful concoction of Indian spices with spinach and paneer cheese.

-I have put together a delicious recipe with useful how to instructions to make palak paneer from scratch at home.
-You will suceed even if you have never cooked Indian food before!
+I have put together a delicious recipe with useful how-to instructions to make palak paneer from scratch at home.
+You will succeed even if you have never cooked Indian food before!

 You might remember that I had mentioned in the past my troubles and discoveries with Indian food.

 The spices, the unfamiliar flavors and curry gravy dishes, such as in this palak paneer recipe, were nothing what I had seen in my many years in Europe.

 Yet, over time I fell in love with certain dishes and these days I am regularly cooking and enjoying Indian food at home, which of course pleases my husband.

 Another reason, besides the spicy food, why I hadn’t dug into Indian food right away, were the unfamiliar foreign dish names.

 You see, I am not the kind of person who goes through each dish asking the waiter what on earth alu gobi or cafreal is.
 The waiters in India will only shake their heads without much explanation anyway.

 Indian Restaurant menu cards are full of dishes in their local names, and they are not always translated to English!

 One fine day I was sitting in a beach shack in Goa looking at the wonderful beach and sunset when I decided to be bold.